buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyShipConnector.OtherConnector.md

 public IMyShipConnector OtherConnector { get; }
 ```

-Gets the connector this one is connected to when [Status](Sandbox.ModAPI.Ingame.IMyShipConnector.Status) is ConnectorStatus.Connected .
+Gets the connector this one is connected to when [Status](Sandbox.ModAPI.Ingame.IMyShipConnector.Status) is [Connected](Sandbox.ModAPI.Ingame.MyShipConnectorStatus.Connected) .

 ### Returns